jorgekorgut/micro-aevol2/README.md

 make
 ```

-It will produced the executable pdc_mini_aevol_gpu.
+It will produced the executable pdc_micro_aevol_gpu.

 ## Running a simulation